v-thepet/reusable-content/azure-monitor/horizontals/horz-monitor-alerts.md

 - [Metric alerts](/azure/azure-monitor/alerts/alerts-types#metric-alerts) evaluate resource metrics at regular intervals.
 Metrics can be platform metrics, custom metrics, logs from Azure Monitor converted to metrics, or Application Insights metrics.
 Metric alerts can also apply multiple conditions and dynamic thresholds.
 - [Log alerts](/azure/azure-monitor/alerts/alerts-types#log-alerts) allow users to use a Log Analytics query to evaluate resource logs at a predefined frequency.
 - [Activity log alerts](/azure/azure-monitor/alerts/alerts-types#activity-log-alerts) trigger when a new activity log event occurs that matches defined conditions.
 Resource Health alerts and Service Health alerts are activity log alerts that report on your service and resource health.

+You can also create the following types of alerts for some Azure services:

 - [Smart detection alerts](/azure/azure-monitor/alerts/alerts-types#smart-detection-alerts) on an Application Insights resource automatically warn you of potential performance problems and failure anomalies in your web application.
 You can migrate smart detection on your Application Insights resource to create alert rules for the different smart detection modules.
 - [Prometheus alerts](/azure/azure-monitor/alerts/alerts-types#prometheus-alerts) alert on Prometheus metrics stored in [Azure Monitor managed services for Prometheus](/azure/azure-monitor/essentials/prometheus-metrics-overview.md).
 The alert rules are based on the PromQL open-source query language.
+- [Recommended alert rules](/azure/azure-monitor/alerts/alerts-manage-alert-rules#enable-recommended-alert-rules-in-the-azure-portal) are available out-of-box for some Azure resources, including virtual machines, Azure Kubernetes Service (AKS) resources, and Log Analytics workspaces.

 ### Monitor multiple resources